 I added a green-gradient coloring to the points of the pointcloud to make it easier to see:

-and here is a rainbow gradient:
+and here is an elevation map using a rainbow gradient:

 compared to the all black view: